stockphrase/no-silo/content/courses/workshops/peer-review.md

 ## Respond

-After you've outlined the essay's arguments, try to offer several clear ideas on how the essay could be improved.
+After you've read the essay carefully, try to offer several clear ideas on how the essay could be improved.
 Assuming most of you are working in Microsoft Word, you may use the comment feature to add your observations to the outline of your colleague's essay.

 You might consider some of the following for guidance or inspiration: